fgxaos/pyttern-finder/README.md

 With this project, I intend to implement a method which would give a result similar to lime's, but with a different process to be even more accurate.

+Thus, we could be able to find precise patterns in a picture, and tell if these patterns are important or not to classify the picture.
+This would be great to earn trust.
+For example, the machine recognized here a dog, because of the shape of the ears, the color of the skin or other features.

+Another motivation to this project would be to see if it is possible to get a model/an explainer that corresponds to human understanding.
+Indeed, it seems to me that nothing guarantees that the way we think things is the most correct one.
+Why would the machine think likewise?

 ## Workflow
+1 - Select a classification neural network to treat the input picture 2 - Select an explainer method
+3 - Display results

 ## General To Do List:
 This project implemented GoogleNet using an old version of PyTorch; this doesn't work anymore